baptistejamin/node-microinvoice/README.md

 Fast & elegant PDF invoice generator for Node using PDFKit.

-* What Microinvoice does?
+## What Microinvoice does?

-- It builds invoices that **looks good**
+- It builds invoices that **look good**
 - Generates a PDF in **less than 30ms**
 - Custom Styling & Text
-- Covers extended charsets like Russian, Polish (native PDF fonts only supports Latin)
+- Covers extended charsets like Russian, Polish (native PDF fonts only support Latin)
 - Transliterate to Latin when charset is not supported (Chinese, Arabic)

-* How invoices looks like ?
+* What do invoices look like?

 ![Example](/examples/example.png?raw=true "Invoice generated using Microinvoice")

 ## Why another invoice generator

 This project was made for our own company [Crisp](https:/crisp.chat/).
-We are generating everymonth thousands of HTML invoices.
+We generate thousands of HTML invoices every month.
 Given this scale, using Puppeteer for generating HTML to PDF would be very inefficient.

-As everyday, our customers were asking for PDF invoices as some accounting softwares automatically fetch invoices from emails.
-I could really understand their frustration.
-At the end, why generating PDF should be easy?
+This library provides an elegant and minimal way to generate invoices

 ## Who uses it?